Quantum contextuality: Contextuality-by-default (CbD) framework

+have made important contributions to this area, in particular showing that disturbing systems cannot be Kochen-Specker contextual, as well innovative usages of graphical structures in exploring contextuality.

 Operational framework

 An extended notion of contextuality due to Robert Spekkens applies to preparations and transformations as well as to measurements, within a general framework of operational physical theories.
 With respect to measurements, it removes the assumption of determinism of value assignments that is present in standard definitions of contextuality.
 This breaks the interpretation of nonlocality as a special case of contextuality, and does not treat irreducible randomness as nonclassical.
 Nevertheless, it recovers the usual notion of contextuality when outcome determinism is imposed.

 Spekkens' contextuality can be motivated using Leibniz's law of the identity of indiscernibles.
 The law applied to physical systems in this framework mirrors the entended definition of noncontextuality.
 This was further explored by Simmons et al, who demonstrated that other notions of contextuality could also be motivated by Leibnizian principles, and could be thought of as tools enabling ontological conclusions from operational statistics.